-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what should have been a quick, chain free conveyancing.
-Honiton is the location of the property.
-Can you offer any advice?
+I've recently found out that there is a flying freehold element on a house I put an offer in last month in what was supposed to be a straight forward, no chain conveyancing.
+Honiton is where the house is located.
+Can you shed any light on this issue?

-Flying freeholds in Honiton are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Honiton you would need to get your solicitor to go through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Honiton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Honiton are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Honiton you must be sure that your lawyer goes through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Honiton may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Are all Honiton property lawyers on every lender conveyancing panel?

 The Lexsure search tool on this page may be of use or you can drop into your high street bank branch in Honiton.
 Chances are that they can recommend conveyancing solicitors in Honiton